aahmeti/DBpedia-SUE/README.md

 - Get number of occurrences for resolved alternatives of an update, computed by a sample of the same type and same property name.

 	`scala TestStatisticsFromDBpedia.main(Array(""))`

+- Get the number of fired infobox properties, given a downloaded sample of football players from Wikipedia

+	`scala TestInfoboxCountFootballPlayersStats.main(Array(""))`

+- Get the number of fired infobox properties, given a downloaded sample of clubs from Wikipedia

+	`scala TestInfoboxCountClubsStats.main(Array(""))`

+- Get the number of fired infobox properties, given a downloaded sample of cities from Wikipedia

+	`scala TestInfoboxCountCitiesStats.main(Array(""))`